 2. After the list of features have been finalized, the scope of automation is defined in detail:

 - Test scenarios;

-- Test data to be used during the execution, based from the test scenarios.
+- Test data to be used during the execution, based on the test scenarios.

-3. We then set up the test environment.
-We typically support the current browsers and operating system versions as of development time.
+3. Next, we set up the test environment.
+For this, we typically only consider the current browser and operating system versions, as of development time.

-6. The scripts are maintained by constantly reviewing and modifying them as needed when new functionalities are introduced to the features covered by the automated test.
-This is an important step to ensure the effectiveness of the automation scripts.
+As mentioned above, the scripts are maintained by constantly reviewing and modifying them as needed when new functionalities are introduced to the features covered by the test.

 Aside from specialized testing scripts that we create and set up for applicable projects, we also have developed an in-house proprietary testing tool that monitors our clients’ websites and webshops’